Miss California's Teen

 The Miss California's Teen competition is the pageant that selects the representative for the U.S. state of California in the Miss America's Teen pageant.
+The program started in June 1999 which was the first Outstanding Teen program in the nation.
+This later inspired the creation of the Miss America's Outstanding Teen pageant in 2005.

-Jasmine Wu of San Jose was crowned Miss California's Teen on June 21, 2025, at the Visalia Convention Center in Visalia, California.
-She will compete at Miss America's Teen 2026 in September 2025.
+In January 2023, the official name of the pageant was changed from Miss California’s Outstanding Teen, to Miss California’s Teen, in accordance with the national pageant.

-In January of 2023, the official name of the pageant was changed from Miss California’s Outstanding Teen, to Miss California’s Teen, in accordance with the national pageant.
+Julianne Rocke of Placentia was crowned Miss California's Teen on June 19, 2026, at the William Saroyan Theatre in Fresno, California.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

-The following is a visual summary of the past results of Miss California's Outstanding Teen titleholders presented in the table below.
-The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.
+The following is a visual summary of the past results of Miss California's Teen titleholders presented in the table below.
+The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.